Harrisous/2025-AI-Hackathon/README.md

 ## ⚠️ Important Notice

 **MemorAI is designed to support cognitive health and memory training.
 It is not a replacement for professional medical diagnosis, treatment, or advice.
-Always consult with healthcare professionals for medical concerns.**
+Always consult with healthcare professionals for medical concerns**

 ---